 Traditional Clothing

 The Karakou (a traditional Algerian women's embroidered jacket) and the burnous (a hooded wool cloak worn by men across the Maghreb) make distinctive gifts.
-The Algiers Casbah and old markets have tailors who make these to order.
+The Algiers Kasbah and old markets have tailors who make these to order.

 Olive Oil and Honey